 224 S Melville St, Philadelphia, PA 19139

-In the Newbold area of Philadelphia, around the corner from the famous Geno’s cheese-steak restaurant, are the offices of Assimilated Design Lab.
 Founded in 2012, Assimilation Design Lab, LLC (ADL) is a young, dynamic architecture firm that strives to assimilate theory-based design solutions with programmatic needs specific to each project and client.
-ADL is lead by Principal David Whipple, AIA.
+ADL is led by Principal David Whipple, AIA.
 Before starting his own firm, Whipple worked at Brett Webber Architects, Michael Ryan Architects, Bloomfield and Associates, and Stokes Architecture.
-He is a graduate of the School of Architecture at Syracuse University.
 The firm offers services in pre-design, design, construction, and sustainable design.
-The firm has won numerous awards, most recently the 2016 AIA Philadelphia’s Philadelphia Emerging Architect Prize, the 2014 AIA PA Honor Award, the 2014 AIA Philadelphia Merit Award, and a 2014 Remodel Magazine Award.
-They were also a 2014 James Beard Design Award Finalist.
+The firm has won numerous awards, including a 2016 AIA Philadelphia’s Philadelphia Emerging Architect Prize, the 2014 AIA PA Honor Award, the 2014 AIA Philadelphia Merit Award, and a 2014 Remodel Magazine Award.
+It was also a 2014 James Beard Design Award Finalist.

 DAS Architects were the Architect of Record for Union Trust Steakhouse at 717 Chestnut Street.
-The restaurant opened, in 2009, is high-end, 440-seat steakhouse in a converted classical bank space.
-DAS reinvigorated the building, which is an embodiment of rich Philadelphia history that once served as The Union Trust Company Bank, built in 1888.
+The high-end restaurant opened in 2009; it can accommodate 440 diners in a converted classical bank space.
+DAS reinvigorated the building, which is an embodiment of rich Philadelphia history that once served as the Union Trust Company Bank, built in 1888.
 Just a block from Independence Hall, DAS Architects took advantage of Its soaring, vaulted ceilings and built an expansive balcony.
-DAS worked to bring to life the grand-arched windows that overlook the Historic District of Philadelphia and integrated soaring, 65-foot, illuminated engraved ceilings, architecturally accented walls, multiple private rooms, and a breathtaking wraparound mezzanine overlooking the whole site.
+DAS worked to bring to life the grand-arched windows that overlook the Historic District of Philadelphia and integrated soaring 65-foot illuminated engraved ceilings, architecturally accented walls, multiple private rooms, and a breathtaking wraparound mezzanine overlooking the whole site.

 Harman Deutsch Architecture